Ian Happ Player Props: Cubs vs. Phillies

-The Chicago Cubs, including Ian Happ and his .657 slugging percentage over his past 10 games, battle starting pitcher Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.
+The Chicago Cubs, including Ian Happ (.206 batting average in his past 10 games), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Wrigley Field, Thursday at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Phillies.
+He had a hitless performance in his previous game (0-for-4 with an RBI) against the Phillies.

 Ian Happ Game Info & Props vs. the Phillies